austinnoronha/nodejs_openai_chatgpt_sample_app/README.md

   </a>
 </p>

-This is a simple node.js app (for learning only) + OpenAI ChatGPT SearchBot that you can use as a starter project project to learn.
+This is a simple node.js app (for learning only) + OpenAI ChatGPT SearchBot that you can use as a starter project to learn.

-It includes jade views, openai lib & server running on port 3000.
+It includes jade views, OpenAI lib & server running on port 3000.

-Also additionally I have added a POSTMAN test collection.

 ## Sample Application